Tips and Tricks for Metal Earth Models

 One point of caution: When removing the pieces make sure you're cutting the connection point and not a connector tab.
 If you're not familiar with these, the two pieces on the left of the picture have 2 tabs on each long side.
 You need those to insert into the openings of other pieces to join them.
 The connection points that get cut are tiny triangles.
 I haven't made the mistake of cutting the wrong part, but I can see how it could easily happen if someone was rushing.

-Preparing for the Build
+How to Prepare for the Build

 There are some options for arranging our pieces before we start the model.
 There's no right or wrong here; whatever works best for you is fine.
 You could: